Planning for summer 2017? Apply now to participate in Teaching Science Outdoors! Feel free to apply for more than one session.

 Benefits: SCECHs (amount TBD), access to web-based resources, continued support during the school year via webinars and professional development opportunities at KBS, opportunity to apply for schoolyard improvement grant.

 Who should apply?
 Elementary Teachers (K-5), teams of 3 educators per school will be given priority.
+Each teach should apply individually and list their teammates in the application.

 Questions?
 Contact Kara Haas by email or phone (269-671-2360)